 HOLLINGDALE, E. T. Staff Lieutenant, Lieutenant Reserve Regiment of Cavalry

-HOLMDEN, Edgar Clarence.
-(Ned).
+HOLMDEN, Edgar Clarence (Ned).
 1501.
 Private KEH.
 A' Squadron.
 Batman to Lieutenant Francis.
 Half section with Bill Wilson and Arthur C. Hull at the defence of Les Huits Maison 9-11/04/1918.
 Discharged 14/04/1919.
 Born in Kent, England in Dec 1882 and died in Johannesburg, South Africa on 14/09/1957.
-Prior service with the South African Mounted Police in the Boer War.
+Prior service with the Transvaal Town Police and South African Mounted Police in the Boer War.
 Entitled to British War and Victory Medals.
+Named in a photograph of Ex-Mounted Police serving in KEH in Longfield, Ireland in 1916 (CU184396).
+Courtesy of Glenbow Library and Archives Collection, Libraries and Cultural Resources Digital Collections, University of Calgary.

 HOLMES, Ernest.
 Acting Serjeant KEH.
 Transferred from 7th Dragoon Guards as Acting Serjeant D/17005 then KEH to Corps of Dragoons, Acting Serjeant D/17005.
 Discharged 5/04/1919.
 Entitled to British War and Victory Medals.